isc-projects/bind9/doc/arm/reference.rst

        refreshed.
 The signature is renewed when the time until the expiration time is closer than the specified interval.
-       The default is ``P5D`` (5 days), meaning signatures that will expire in 5 days or sooner will be refreshed.
+       The default is ``P5D`` (5 days), meaning signatures that expire in 5 days or sooner are refreshed.

      ``signatures-validity``
-       The validity period of an RRSIG record (subject to inception offset and jitter).
+       This indicates the validity period of an RRSIG record (subject to inception offset and jitter).
 The default is ``P2W`` (2 weeks).

      ``signatures-validity-dnskey``
-       Similar to ``signatures-validity`` but for
+       This is similar to ``signatures-validity``, but for DNSKEY records.
-       DNSKEY records.
 The default is ``P2W``
        (2 weeks).